Sherpatsonam/BikeConfigurationUI/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Connecting to Backend API
-the bikeconfiguration code can be found here: https://github.com/Sherpatsonam/BikeConfigurationAPI
+The bikeconfiguration code can be found here: https://github.com/Sherpatsonam/BikeConfigurationAPI

 change the localhost port no: to the port no: where BikeConfiguration API is deployed.